mrmedina87/drawlottery/README.md

 - You can see the AT execution working by opening the index-test.html file in any browser, in the console

+- Tests will be separated in two files, each testing one method in different situations

 # SUPPORT

 - Chrome, Firefox